joebowness/allelic-polycombChIP/PolycombChIP_functions.md

 **DoxMinusNoDox**

 For non-allelic analysis, this function subtracts a NoDox sample from a Dox sample.
-This enables plots of the distribution of Xist-specific gain of Polycomb enrichment over the chromosome.
+This enables plotting of the distribution of Xist-specific gain of Polycomb enrichment over the chromosome.

 ```{DoxMinusNoDox}
 DoxMinusNoDox <- function(Dox,NoDox){